groupdocs-parser/GroupDocs.Parser-Reference-Tutorials/content/english/java/document-information/groupdocs-parser-java-get-supported-file-formats-tutorial/_index.md

 - document parsing library
 type: docs
 ---

-# How to Implement GetSupportedFileFormats with GroupDocs.Parser Java
+# How to Get Formats Using GroupDocs.Parser for Java

-## Introduction

-Determining which file formats are supported by a document parsing library is crucial when handling various types of documents in Java projects.
-The GroupDocs.Parser for Java provides an efficient way to programmatically retrieve all supported file formats.
-In this guide, we will demonstrate how to implement "GetSupportedFileFormats" using GroupDocs.Parser for Java.
-By following these steps, you'll enhance your project's compatibility and learn valuable insights into working with document parsers.
+In this tutorial, you’ll learn **how to get formats** supported by GroupDocs.Parser for Java, a crucial step when handling diverse documents in Java projects.
+The library provides an efficient way to programmatically retrieve all supported file formats.
+By following the steps below, you’ll improve your application's compatibility and gain confidence when working with document parsers.

-**What You’ll Learn:**
-- Setting up the GroupDocs.Parser library in your Java environment.
-- Retrieving supported file formats using GroupDocs.Parser.
-- Integrating this feature into larger systems.
-- Performance optimization techniques specific to GroupDocs.Parser.

-Let’s get started by ensuring you have everything needed.
+## Quick Answers
+- **What does “how to get formats” mean?** It refers to retrieving the list of file types a parser can handle.
+- **Which library provides this capability?** GroupDocs.Parser for Java offers the `FileType.getSupportedFileTypes()` method.
+- **Do I need a license?** A free trial works for evaluation; a commercial license is required for production.
+- **Is Maven required?** Maven simplifies dependency management, but you can also download the JAR directly.
+- **Can I filter the results?** Yes—iterate over the collection and pick the formats you need.

+## What is “how to get formats” in GroupDocs.Parser?
+The phrase describes the process of querying the parser for its supported document types.
+Knowing these formats helps you design robust ingestion pipelines that accept only compatible files.

+## Why Use GroupDocs.Parser for Java?
+- **Broad format coverage** – Handles PDFs, Word, Excel, PowerPoint, images, and more.
+- **Zero‑configuration extraction** – No need to write custom parsers for each type.
+- **High performance** – Optimized for speed and low memory consumption.

 ## Prerequisites

-### Required Libraries, Versions, and Dependencies
-Before diving in, ensure your development environment is set up with:
 - Java Development Kit (JDK) 8 or higher.
-- Maven build tool for dependency management.
+- Maven build tool.
 - GroupDocs.Parser library version 25.5.

-### Environment Setup Requirements
-Ensure you have a suitable IDE like IntelliJ IDEA or Eclipse installed on your machine.
-Familiarity with Java programming and basic knowledge of using Maven will be helpful but not necessary.

 ## Setting Up GroupDocs.Parser for Java